On a Class of Degenerate Abstract Parabolic Problems and Applications to Some Eddy Current Models: Application to a Degenerate Evo-System Associated with the Eddy Current Problem

 \end{prop}

 The proof of Proposition \ref{prop:setass} requires a lot of preparations.
-The main issue is of course to prove inequality \eqref{eq:assume} under the current hypotheses.
+The main issue is of course to prove inequality \eqref{eq:assume} under the current assumptions.
 Indeed, note that since $\mu$ is selfadjoint and a topological isomorphism, we easily realise that $C$ is densely defined and closed.
 Moreover, we obtain $C^{*}=\curl\mu^{-1/2}$ from which we read off that

-which is assumed to be closed by Hypothesis \ref{hyp:cr}.
+which is assumed to be closed by Assumption \ref{hyp:cr}.
 Thus, we are left with showing \eqref{eq:assume}.
 Before, however, doing so, we reason, why it makes sense to look at the setting \eqref{eq:setting} for solving \eqref{eq:eddy-system}.